 The following requirements apply if pPlatform change or migration is supported:

-Support for pPlatform change or migration SHALL be indicated in the vTPM’s Endorsement Credential.
+Support for pPlatform change or migration SHALL be indicated in the vTPM’s Endorsement Credential (see 10.2).

 The Endorsement and Platform Credentials SHALL provide sufficient information for a verifier to determine whether they will trust both the current platform configuration, and possible configurations the vTPM and Virtual Platform may be migrated to.
 This MAY take the form of specific requirements or policies which all migration targets must meet.
 It MAY involve the approval of an external Migration Authority.